bclynch/pomb-old/README.md

 - Figure out what main page looks like (thinking a combo of liked/followed subs if you're logged in otherwise curated for non logged in.
 Sort of a newsfeed for better or worse)
     - uber eats, stripe, fresh desk
 - Figure out what main hub pages look like. --> trips hub, explore hub, etc
+- Search results view more - Look at reddit + maybe infinite scroll
 - Think about sub trips ? i.e. a trek in the middle of a longer trip - Detour!
 - Password Retrieval + mailing on new account
 - Map view of trips users have posted + some kind of way to explore various places